-The risk—largely, I think, realized—is generalization from a painful history of implementing Free Software values in license terms via copyleft to a broader, bleaker proposition that licenses aren’t any kind of platform for value implementation.
-That other than reversing inconvenient legal defaults, license terms aren’t good for anything but dodging inconveniences of law’s own making.
+The risk—largely, I think, realized—is generalization from a painful history of implementing Free Software values in license terms via copyleft to a broader, bleaker proposition that licenses aren’t any kind of leverage for values.
+That other than reversing legal defaults, license terms aren’t good for anything but dodging inconveniences of law’s own making.
 That messing with them only breeds life-sucking bother.
 Case in point, The JSON License.

 There are absolutely goals and policies that licenses cannot or should not attempt to ensconce.
 But licenses aren’t merely a place to register points or set expectations.
 They’re the interface to the law, which invests coders—making involuntary cameos as copyright holders—with incredible leverage, at an individual level, on problems they otherwise couldn’t budge.
 There are always limits, but just as open source licenses hobble developers economically, forcing them onto second-rate business plans, they also hobble developers politically, relegating them to softer power for other-than-economic aims they might set out to achieve collectively.